cloudControl/documentation/Guides/PHP/CakePHP.md

 ~~~
 * The debug level in the _production_ deployment is set to 0.
 That's why on the page bottom the SQL log shouldn't appear.

-If you go to _APP_NAME.cloudcontrolled.com_, you should seen an error in the browser but not in the cloudControl log.
+If you go to `http://APP_NAME.cloudcontrolled.com`, you should seen an error in the browser but not in the cloudControl log.